Tips For Selling Your Unused Stuff

 App presence is kind of like Lyft versus Uber.
 Some apps have a higher presence in certain areas than others.
 Find out which ones the people in your area are actually using.

-It used to be that there was OfferUp and Letgo, and they each had a higher presence in different areas.
-Since then, they’ve actually merged.
-That’s usually what I’ll use because it has such a wide coverage area.
+OfferUp and Letgo used to have a higher presence in different areas.
+Since then, they’ve merged.
+I usually use OfferUp because it has such a wide coverage area.

 When I lived in Texas growing up, we had SoutheastTexas.com, which was essentially the classifieds for just the local area that I was in.
 That was pretty much all I used because there was stuff on there all the time.